tryton/tryton-client/doc/usage.rst

     - Ok: Open the selected results.
     - Cancel

-.. note:: De-activated records are only shown in the results, when the
+.. note:: To search for deactivated records the *Active* search criteria must be
-         *Active* search criteria is set to *No*.
+        set to *No*.

 .. _Menu-Form-Next: